docsforadobe/javascript-tools-guide/docs/user-interface-tools/control-objects.md

 The text of the item to find.

 For list objects ([listbox](#control-type-listbox), [dropdownlist](#control-type-dropdownlist) or [treeview](#control-type-treeview)) only.
-Looks in this object’s `items` array for an item object with the given `text` value.
+Looks in this object's `items` array for an item object with the given `text` value.

 Returns the `item` object if found; otherwise, returns `null`.